hybridables/create-callback/README.md

 ```

+## Related
+- [always-promise](https://github.com/tunnckocore/always-promise): Create Bluebird Promise from given async or synchronous function.
+It automatically convert sync functions to async, then to promise.
+- [always-callback](https://github.com/tunnckocore/always-callback): Create callback api for given sync function.
+Guarantee that given function (sync or async, no matter) will always have callback api and will handle errors correctly.
+- [make-callback](https://github.com/tunnckocore/make-callback): Make synchronous function or generator to support callback api
+- [handle-callback](https://github.com/hybridables/handle-callback): Make promise to have support for callback api, it returns promise in that same time.
+- [handle-arguments](https://github.com/hybridables/handle-arguments): Handles given Arguments object - return separatly last argument (commonly callback) and other arguments as Array.
+Useful in node-style callback flow.
+- [manage-arguments](https://github.com/tunnckocore/manage-arguments): Prevents arguments leakage - managing arguments.
+From Optimization killers by Petka Antonov.
+- [benz](https://github.com/tunnckocore/benz): Compose your control flow with absolute elegance.
+Support async/await, callbacks, thunks, generators, promises, observables, child processes and streams.
+Can power applications that need to have plugins.
+Useful for creating task, test and bench runners.
+- [hybridify](https://github.com/hybridables/hybridify): Building hybrid APIs.
+You can use both callback and promise in same time.
+Like `asyncFn(name, cb).then().catch()`
+- [is-async-function](https://github.com/tunnckocore/is-async-function): Check that given function is async (callback) function or not.
+Trying to guess that based on check if `callback`, `cb`, `done` or `next` exists as function argument name.

 ## Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/tunnckoCore/create-callback/issues/new).
 But before doing anything, please read the [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines.